Social Icons

 What Good Classroom Observation Feedback Should Look Like

-While the list is not exhaustive, as briefly mentioned earlier, here is what effective feedback should look like:
+While the list is not exhaustive, here is what effective feedback should look like:

 Specificity